newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 We are then looking for a serial verifying: `serial == decrypt(hash, key)`

-Now the encryption algorithm itself is based on AES, but the block chaining is entirely custom, and uses circular shifts (hey you again).
+Now the encryption algorithm itself is based on AES single round, but the block chaining is entirely custom, and uses circular shifts (hey you again).
 One round of this block encryption looks like this:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/keykoolol/crypt.png)